Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 ```
 --epoch: number of epochs
 --l2: l2 regularization
---dim: dimension for hidden layer
+--dim: dimension for hidden layers
---use_self: Use leaf-wise self attention or not
+--use_self: Use leaf-wise self-attention or not
 --alpha: The adaptive weight to balance the scale and importance for regression loss
 --lr: learning rate
 --head_num: number of heads for self-attention
 --act: activation function (Relu or Mish)
---device: The device name for training, if train with cpu please use:"cpu"
+--device: The device name for training, if train with cpu, please use:"cpu"
 --output: save the performance output in a csv file
 ```